velipso/sink/docs/embedding.md

 [TypeScript declaration file](https://github.com/voidqk/sink/blob/master/dist/sink.d.ts) for function parameters.
 It should be straight-forward.

+Note: the following commands are not available at run-time because they only work at compile-time:

+* `pick` - this is compiled into an equivalent `if` statement
+* `embed` - this loads files strictly at compile-time as strings
+* `include` - this loads files strictly at compile-time as code

 | Sink Command      | Host Function     |
 |-------------------|-------------------|
 | `+x`              | `tonum`           |